wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-create-web-app-from-marketplace.md

 > [AZURE.NOTE]
 > To complete this tutorial, you need a Azure account.
 If you don't have an account, you can [activate your Visual Studio subscriber benefits][activate] or [sign up for a trial][trial].
 >
-> If you want to get started with Azure before you sign up for an Azure account, go to [Try Azure Web App].
-From there you can immediately create a short-lived starter web app in Azure -- no credit card is required, and there are no commitments.
+> If you want to get started with Azure App Service before you sign up for an Azure account, go to [Try App Service].
+From there you can immediately create a short-lived starter web app in App Service -- no credit card is required, and there are no commitments.

-## Find and Create a Web App in Azure
+## Find and Create a Web App in Azure App Service

 1. Log in to the [Azure Portal].